-The key to building these fan-favorite muscles that nearly earned him a Sandow, according to Greene, is a combination of relatively light weight, high volume exercise, and a deep mind-muscle connection.
+The key to building one of bodybuilding’s greatest backs, according to Kai Greene, is a combination of relatively light weight, high volume exercise, and a deep mind-muscle connection.

 “The mind-muscle connection is the No. 1 factor in training,” Greene says unequivocally.
 “Practice posing between sets or anytime.
 Eventually, your mind and muscles will speak the same language.”